-VYTORIN is contraindicated (i.e. should not be used) during pregnancy and breastfeeding.
-Your baby may absorb this medicine whilst in the womb or through breastfeeding and the effect of VYTORIN on the baby's cholesterol levels may affect normal development causing foetal malformations (birth defects) or irreversible damage.
+VYTORIN is contraindicated (i.e. should not be used) during pregnancy and breast feeding.
+If you take this medicine during pregnancy and breast feeding, your baby may absorb this medicine and it may affect your baby's normal development causing foetal malformations (birth defects) or irreversible damage.

 - you have active liver disease or repeated blood tests indicating possible liver problems.